box/box-python-sdk-gen/migration-guide.md

 #### Obtaining User token

 In old SDK `CCGAuth` was accepting both user object and User ID.
-The new constructor accepts only User ID instead.
+In the box-sdk-gen the `BoxCCGAuth` constructor accepts only User ID instead.

 **Old (`boxsdk`)**